-Process 1, which is connected to conscious awareness and to what actually happens, has itself two modes.
-The first involves mere passive consent, and temporally isolated events; the second involves mental effort, and a rapid sequence of Process 1 events that bring importantly into play the Quantum Zeno Effect.
-The first mode involves passive processing, and can exploit the massively parallel processing capacities of Process 2, whereas the second mode involves an effortfully sustained rapid linear sequence of Process 1 events.
+Process 1 has itself two modes.
+The first is passive and can produce temporally isolated events.
+The second involves mental effort, and a rapid sequence of Process 1 events that bring importantly into play the Quantum Zeno Effect.
+The passive process can exploit the massively parallel processing capacities of Process 2, whereas the second mode involves an effortfully sustained rapid linear sequence of Process 1 events.